lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Retransmission Timer.
 It is used by a fragment sender after the transmission of a window to detect a transmission error  of the ACK corresponding to this window.
 Depending on the reliability option, it will lead to a request for an ACK retransmission on ACK-Always or it will trigger the next window on ACK-on-error.
 The dureation of this timer is not defined in this document and must be defined in the corresponding technology documents (e.g. technology-specific profiles).

 *  Inactivity Timer.
 This timer is used by a fragment receiver to detect when there is a problem in the transmission of fragments and the receiver does not get any fragment during a period of time or a number of packets in a period of time.
 When this happens, an Abort message needs to be sent.
 Initially, and each time a fragment is received the timer is reinitialized.
-The duration of this timer timer is not defined in this document and must be defined in the specific technology document (e.g. technology-specific profiles).
+The duration of this timer is not defined in this document and must be defined in the specific technology document (e.g. technology-specific profiles).

 *  Attempts.
 It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed, because there are recurrent fragment transmission errors, whose maximum value is MAX_ACK_REQUESTS.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other